cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 ## ICS20: Token transfer

-Token transfer or ICS-20 (ICS is shorthand for _Interchain standards_) is discussed in detail in the [IBC section](../../academy/4-ibc/token-transfer.md).
+Token transfer or ICS20 (ICS is shorthand for _Interchain standards_) is discussed in detail in the [IBC section](../../academy/4-ibc/token-transfer.md).
 We invite you to read more over there for an in-depth look at how IBC enables transfer of (fungible) token across chains.
 For the purposes of this tutorial, we provide a brief and simplified summary.

 Imagine two blockchains, blockchain A and blockchain B. As a starting point, you have some tokens on blockchain A you want to send to blockchain B. You can follow the steps in the image below:

-![IBC token transfer](/tutorials/understanding-ibc-denoms/ibc_token.png "IBC token transfer") _Sending token from blockchain A to blockchain B_
+![IBC token transfer](/tutorials/understanding-ibc-denoms/ibc_token.png "IBC token transfer") _Sending tokens from blockchain A to blockchain B_

 When sending the tokens with IBC to another blockchain: